3.3 Biochemical Compounds

 Nucleic Acids

-include the molecules (deoxyribonucleic acid) and (ribonucleic acid).
+Nucleic acids include the molecules DNA (deoxyribonucleic acid) and RNA(ribonucleic acid).
 They contain the elements carbon, hydrogen, oxygen, nitrogen, and phosphorus.
 Their functions in living things are to encode instructions for making proteins, to help make proteins, and to pass instructions between parents and offspring.
 The monomer that makes up nucleic acids is the nucleotide.
 All nucleotides are the same, except for a component called a nitrogen base.
 There are four different nitrogen bases, and each nucleotide contains one of these four bases.
 The sequence of nitrogen bases in the chains of nucleotides in DNA and RNA makes up the code for protein synthesis, which is called the genetic code.
 The animation in Figure 3.3.5 represents the very complex structure of DNA, which consists of two chains of nucleotides.

 A rotating model of DNA.
 It contains long strands of nucleotides.
 Each nucleotide consists of a deoxyribose sugar, a phosphate group, and a nitrogenous base.
 The sugar and phosphate groups linking in long chains.
 Two complementary strands of DNA are bound by hydrogen bonds holding complementary nitrogenous base pairs together.